Dervish movement (Somali): Relations with the Biimal

 His letter to the Bimal was documented as the most extended exposition of his mind as a Muslim thinker and religious figure.
 The letter is until this day still preserved.
 It is said that the Bimal thanks to their size being numerically powerful, traditionally and religiously devoted fierce warriors and having possession of much resources have intrigued Mahamed Abdulle Hassan.
 But not only that the Bimal themselves mounted an extensive and major resistance against the Italians, especially in the first decade of the 19th century.
 The Italians carried many expeditions against the powerful Bimal to try and pacify them.
 Because of this the Bimal had all the reasons to join the Dervish struggle and by doing so to win their support over the Sayyid wrote a detailed theological statement to put forward to the Bimal tribe who dominated the strategic Banaadir port of Merca and its surroundings.

 One of the Italian's greatest fears was the spread of 'Dervishism' (had come to mean revolt) in the south and the strong Bimaal tribe of Benadir whom already were at war with the Italians, whom in this case were engaged in supplying arms to the Bimaal.
 The Italians wanted to bring in an end to the Bimaal revolt and at all cost prevent a Bimal-Dervish alliance, which lead them to use the forces of Obbia as prevention.

 In southern Somalia, there was another resistance, the Bimal or Banadir Resistance.
-This was a large resistance lead by the Bimal clan spanning 3 decades of war.
+This was a large resistance led by the Bimal clan spanning 3 decades of war.
 The Bimal being the main element, eventually neighboring adjacent tribes also joined the Bimal in their struggle against the Italians.
 The Italians feared that the Banadir Resistance would join hands with the Dervishes.
 During this period, is also when Dervish allies in Benadir had in 1909 assassinated their archrival Sufi leader Uways al-Barawi.

 The Dervish movement aimed to remove the British and Italian influence from the region and restore the "Islamic system of government with Islamic education as its foundation", according to Mohamed-Rahis Hasan and Salada Robleh.